The days of the “Mad Men” style martini-laced business lunches are a thing of the past… right?

 2. Odors.
 The distinct odor associated with alcohol or weed is detected when someone is actively using these substances during work hours.

 3. Withdrawing.
-Someone with an active substance use disorder may begin to isolate themselves more at work, or avoiding work-related events, in an effort to avoid detection of the signs of drug or alcohol use.
+Someone with an active substance use disorder may begin to isolate themselves more at work, or avoid work-related events, in an effort to avoid detection of the signs of drug or alcohol use.

 4. Disheveled appearance.
 Someone with a deteriorating substance use disorder will begin to ignore personal appearance and hygiene, appearing unkempt at work.